Johnn-19/Database-2/README.md

 # Database-2
-Project about implementing an engine of database using the java language.
+Project about implementing a small engine of database using the java language.